satya-thirumani/bigg-boss-data-set/README.md

 - House Location - Physical locality of bigg boss house

-- OTT Season - Is this season premiered/live only in OTT?
+- OTT Season - Is this season premiered/live only in OTT (eventually in TV)?

+- Season Slogan - Slogan or tagline of the season

+- Season Theme - Theme of Bigg Boss house

 - Number of Evictions Faced - Number of Evictions Faced by the Bigg Boss housemate

-- Number of times elected as Captain - Number of times/weeks elected as Captain
+- Number of Times Elected as Captain - Number of times/weeks elected as Captain

-- Number of re-entries - Number of reentries into the house, in the same season (not fake evictions & secret room)
+- Number of Re-entries - Number of reentries into the house, in the same season (not fake evictions & secret room stay)

-- Walked - Walked out of BB house, exiting without elimination (0 - No, 1 - Yes), due to health/personal reasons
+- Walked - Walked out of BB house, exiting without elimination, due to health/personal reasons

 - Ejected - Ejected from BB house, exiting without elimination (0 - No, 1 - Yes), due to violation/legal issues

-- In secret room - Whether stayed in secret room or not (0 - No, 1 - Yes)
+- In Secret-Room - Whether stayed in secret room or not (0 - No, 1 - Yes)

+- Won Eviction Free Pass - Housemate won eviction free pass or not (0 - No, 1 - Yes), got immunity

-- Won ticket to Finale - Housemate won ticket to finale or not (0 - No, 1 - Yes)
+- Won Ticket to Finale - Housemate won ticket to finale or not (0 - No, 1 - Yes)

-- Number of times Best Performer - Number of times Best Performer received
+- Number of times Best Performer - Number of times Best/top Performer received

-- Number of times Worst Performer - Number of times Worst Performer received
+- Number of times Worst Performer - Number of times Worst/weak Performer received, went to jail

+- Secret Task - Involved in secret task and it's status (Success or Fail)

 - Social Media Popularity - Popularity in Social media (1 - lowest, 10 - highest) during the show

 - Finalist - Whether entered into final week or not, or in finale (0 - No, 1 - Yes)

 - Winner - Winner or not (1 - winner, 0 - otherwise), whoever took highest prize money